Chapter 5. Generating and Maintaining Logs with RDLogEdit

 5.1.2.
 Macro Carts

 A macro cart is a cart from the Library that contains one or more system commands that can be used to cause the system to take various actions.
-They were touched upon in Chapter 3, Content Management with RDLibrary, and will be discussed in detail in Chapter 14, Rivendell Macro Langauge.
+They are touched upon in Chapter 3, Content Management with RDLibrary, and discussed in detail in Chapter 14, Rivendell Macro Langauge.

 5.1.3.
 Note Markers

-A note marker is an entry in the log that contains text intended to be seen by operators and used as a guide or reminder (program coders sometimes refer to this sort of functionality as a remark or comment, as seen in the REM command used by BASIC programmers).
+A note marker is an entry in the log that contains text intended to be seen by operators and used as a guide or reminder.
+(Program coders sometimes refer to this sort of functionality as a remark or comment, as seen in the REM command featured in the BASIC programming language).
 Note markers belong to a class of log events known as meta events because (unlike carts, which exist in the Library independently of whether they are placed in a log or not), they have no independent existence outside of the specific log where they are placed.
-A note marker has absolutely no effect on the execution of a log other than to simply display some text at a specified point in a log, and as such can be useful as a mechanism for making notes or reminders to oneself or to others who may be executing the log.
+A note marker in and of itself has absolutely no effect on the execution of a log other than to simply display some text at a specified point in a log, and as such can be useful as a mechanism for making notes or reminders to oneself or to others who may be executing the log.

 5.1.4.
 Track Markers